What is the APS MCC?

 - Additional specific training in key areas needed for airline assessments: Aircraft Systems knowledge and FMS use, Aeroplane Flight Path Management, Normal and Abnormal SOPs, Situational Awareness, Leadership, and Teamwork.

 You will learn the basics of Crew Resource Management (CRM) and Standard Operating Procedures (SOPs), similarly to an MCC, as well as knowledge specific to swept-wing jets and airline operations, similarly to a JOC.
-The key pilot competencies you will be taught include communication, problem-solving, decision making, leadership, workload management, flight path management, flight planning, fuel management, or meteorology, among others.
+The key pilot competencies you will be taught include communication, problem-solving, decision making, leadership, workload management, flight path management, flight planning, fuel management, and meteorology, among others.
 Moreover, the APS MCC is recognised by all EASA operators, and some of them already favour them when compared to a regular MCC.
 For instance, Ryanair considers it “the gold standard for pilot training“.

 Can I upgrade to APS MCC from a regular MCC?